zupermiez/thejohnsonproject/README.md

 I built this during the 6 week program [Sidequest](https://mysidequest.xyz/s1/projects)

 ### Data
-Thanks to this guy for the training data. https://github.com/studiomoniker/Quickdraw-appendix
+Thanks to these people for the training data. https://github.com/studiomoniker/Quickdraw-appendix

 ### Images